thosgood/this-weeks-finds/markdown/251-300/week293.md

 # DATE {#week293}

-This week I want to list a bunch of recent papers and books on n-categories.
+This week I want to list a bunch of recent papers and books on
+$n$-categories.
 Then I'll tell you about a conference on the math of environmental sustainability and green technology.
 And then I'll continue my story about electrical circuits.
 But first...